neuresthetics/SteelManAbraham/README.md

 ## User Instructions

-1. **Input Format**: Just talk! :D

-2. **USE**:
+**USE**:
-   - Paste the script as a prompt into Grok4.
+   - 1: Paste the script as a prompt into Grok4.
-   - After the first response, you can query further, or load 'marshmallow man' for MINDSPACE use.
+   - 2: After the first response, you can query further, or load 'marshmallow man' for MINDSPACE use with the topic.
    - Additional functionality with the phrase: "Tell me the story of the arc.txt of SteelManA as a narrative."

-## This Application Is:
+### This Version Is:

 Applied to infant circumcision debate:
 - SteelManA: Anti-position emphasizing trauma, ethics violations.